nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `edit 2 n/Betsy Crower m/` edits the name of the 2nd patient to be `Betsy Crower` and clears all existing medication.

 #### GUI Integration:
-* The individual fields on the Detailed Person View Panel are clickable to streamline the editing process.
+* The individual fields on the Detailed Patient View Panel are clickable to streamline the editing process.
-* e.g.: If the first person is `Alex Yeoh` Click on his name will update the Command Input to `edit 1 n/`.
+* e.g.: If the first patient is `Alex Yeoh` Click on his name will update the Command Input to `edit 1 n/`.

-### Deleting a person : `delete`
+### Deleting a patient : `delete`

-Deletes the specified person from the address book.
+Deletes the specified patient from the address book.

 Format: `delete INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the patient at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed patient list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd patient in the address book.
-* `get /n Betsy` followed by `delete 1` deletes the 1st person in the results of the `get /n` command.
+* `get /n Betsy` followed by `delete 1` deletes the 1st patient in the results of the `get /n` command.

 ### Creating past appointment for patient: `appt`